shanshan0000/lundecpp/Readme.md

 Some further clarifications on mid-term/final exam:

 - You could print the pdf of poly_cours_opt and bring it with you.
 Your personal paper notebooks are NOT allowed.
 The poly d’exercices corrigés is NOT allowed.
-Chinese textbooks are not allowed.
+Chinese textbooks are NOT allowed.
 Any other reference book is NOT allowed.
 - Dictionaries in paper format are allowed.
 - Dictionaries on smartphone are NOT allowed.
 All electronic devices are forbidden of use during exam.
 - If you have difficulties writing your answers in French, you could answer in English.
+Don't write your answer in Chinese.

 #### Answer sheet for exams：